nahusenayElias/symfony_portfolio/README.md

 ### 6. Contact Form
 - The Contact page (`/contact`) now features a working form (Name, Email, Message).
 - Submissions are validated and a confirmation message is shown on success.
-- (You can extend this to send emails or save messages to a database.)
+- (u can extend this to send emails or save messages to a database.)

 ---